dagbjorn/microcoffee/README.md

 ### microcoffee-location
 Contains the Location REST service for locating the nearest coffee shop.
 Coffee shop geodata is downloaded from [OpenStreetMap](https://www.openstreetmap.org) and imported into the database.

-:bulb: The `microcoffee-database` project contains a geodata file, `oslo-coffee-shops.xml`, with all Oslo coffee shops currently registered in OpenStreetMap.
+:bulb: The `microcoffee-database` project contains a geodata file, `oslo-coffee-shops.xml`, with all Oslo coffee shops currently registered on OpenStreetMap.

 ### microcoffee-order
 Contains the Menu and Order REST services.
 Provides an API to read the coffee menu and place coffee orders.